np-overflow/handbook/docs/admin/resources.md

 * Advanced access control requirements (e.g. limited to non-IT students)
 * Requires the Microsoft productivity suite (e.g. `.docx`, `.pptx`)

+## Technology

-## GitHub
+### GitHub

 We use GitHub to share source code, and to host our projects.
+Please contact the Head of Tech or P/VP to get access.

+### CloudFlare

+We use CloudFlare as our DNS, CDN, and static site host.
+Please contact the P/VP to get access.

+### Netlify

+At time of writing, we use Netlify to host our Open Graph image generator (see [here](https://github.com/np-overflow/og)).
+This is due to their better/more mature integration with NextJS compared to CloudFlare Pages.
+However, when possible, CloudFlare Pages should always be used to host our web content.

+Please contact the P/VP to get access.